top of page

 Ross Chastain, left, and Conor Zilisch talk things over in the pits before the 2026 Rolex 24 at Daytona (Photo by Brian Cleary/bcpix.com)

-At the recent test leading up to this year's Rolex 24 at Daytona, one of my assignments was to photograph Ross Chastain and Conor Zilisch conversing and hanging out in one of the IMSA team's pit stalls.
+At the recent test leading up to this year's Rolex 24 at Daytona, I had the chance to photograph Ross Chastain and Conor Zilisch chatting in one of the IMSA team's pit stalls.
+This experience sparked some nostalgia.
+It reminded me of the NASCAR stars I've photographed over the years at the 24 Hours of Daytona.

 A.J.
-Foyt, Preston Henn and Randy Lanier wait out a red flag for rain during the 1983 24 Hours of Daytona.
+Foyt, Preston Henn, and Randy Lanier wait out a red flag for rain during the 1983 24 Hours of Daytona.
 (Photo by Brian Cleary/bcpix.com)

 A.J.
-Foyt, Preston Henn and Randy Lanier wait out a red flag for rain during the 1983 24 Hours of Daytona.
+Foyt, Preston Henn, and Randy Lanier wait out a red flag for rain during the 1983 24 Hours of Daytona.
 (Photo by Brian Cleary/bcpix.com)

 Bill Elliott prepares to dive during the 1987 24 Hours of Daytona.
 (Photo by Brian Cleary/bcpix.com)